 While you are in the process of selecting your commercial contractor, you have to be careful and must not take a hasty decision and repent later.
-Do your homework and get as much information as possible and verify each of them carefully.
+Please do your homework and get as much information as possible and verify each of them carefully.
 Rely on the vital facts that will show the real character of the person you are considering.
-Apart from his professional qualifications and industrial certifications and insurances you have to see the character of the man standing behind all these to find the best commercial contractor for your construction project.
+Apart from his professional qualifications and industrial certifications and insurances, you have to see the character of the man standing behind all these to find the best commercial contractor for your construction project.

 Mistake No.1: Selection Based On the Pricing Alone: